chinmayee02/bucks2bar/README.md

-# Bucks2Bar Project
+# Bucks2Bar Project usnig Github Copilot

 ## Overview
-Bucks2Bar is a web application that utilizes Bootstrap for responsive design and custom styles and scripts for enhanced functionality.
+Bucks2Bar is a web application build using the ghithub copilot.
+The purpose of this project is to demonstrate the usage of github copilot and its various features.
+This project utilizes Bootstrap for responsive design and custom styles and scripts for enhanced functionality.
 This project serves as a template for building a modern web application.

 ## Project Structure
 ```